martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 ### Configuring options

-As mentioned previously, it is possibly to make use of the [`#on_option`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option(flag%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method in order to configure a specific command option (eg. `--option`).
-It expects a flag name, a description, and it yields a block to let the command properly assign the option value to the command object at execution time:
+As mentioned previously, it is possible to make use of the [`#on_option`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option(flag%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method to configure a specific command option (eg. `--option`).
+It expects a flag name and a description, and it yields a block to let the command properly assign the option value to the command object at execution time:

 ```crystal
 on_option("example", "An example option") { @example = true }